 3. Cancelation of User Security Administrator (USA) and Digital Certificate Opt-Out

 By checking this box, Market Participant elects to: (i) cancel its USA and Digital Certificate Opt-Out; (ii) designate a USA and optionally a Backup USA, listed in Section 1, Contact type(s), of this NCI form; and (iii) receive Digital Certificates as required by Section 16.12, User Security Administrator and Digital Certificates.
 Market Participant understands that designation of a USA and Backup USA, and issuance of Digital Certificates, is subject to the requirements in Section 16.12.

+4. Contact for Legal Notice (Section 1 of the Standard Form Agreement)